-Systematic Biodiversity Planning Category CBA ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives According to Mucina and Rutherford, the Western Cape Biodiversity Spatial Plan (WCBSP 2017), the vegetation unit located on the property is Swartland Shale Renosterveld, a Critically Endangered vegetation type.
-This unit is listed as a threatened ecosystem in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEM: BA).
-The remaining natural area of the ecosystem is 8% and the proportion of ecosystem protected is less than 1% of original area.
-Only a few patches of the ecosystem are protected.
-At least 35 endemic plant species and 151 Red Data List plant species occur in the ecosystem.
-The site does not fall within a Critical Biodiversity Area (CBA).
-The site, however, is located within an Ecological Support Area (ESA2: Restore from plantation or high density IAP).
-ESA2 are areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of PAs or CBAs, and are often vital for delivering ecosystem services.
-The objective is to restore and/or manage to minimize impact on ecological processes and ecological infrastructure functioning, especially soil and water-related services, and to allow for faunal movement.
-Please refer to figure 6 below and Appendix D for the Biodiversity Overlay Map.
-Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) remaining natural area of the ecosystem is 8% and the proportion of ecosystem
+Systematic Biodiversity Planning Category CBA ESA Other Natural Area ("ONA") No Natural Area Remaining ("NNR") If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan and the conservation management objectives According to Mucina and Rutherford, the Western Cape Biodiversity Spatial Plan (WCBSP 2017), the vegetation unit located on the property is Matjiesfontein Shale Renosterveld, a Least Threatened vegetation type.
+This unit is listed as a least threatened ecosystem in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEM: BA).
+The site is located within a Category 1: Terrestrial Ecological Support Area (ESA1), which are areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of PAs or CBAs, and are often vital for delivering ecosystem services.
+The objective is to maintain in a functional, near-natural state.
+Some habitat loss is acceptable, provided the underlying biodiversity objectives and ecological functioning are not compromised.
+Please refer to figure 6 to 9 and Appendix D for the Biodiversity Overlay Map.
+Describe the site's CBA/ESA quantitative values (hectares/percentage) in relation to the prevailing level of protection of CBA and ESA (how many hectares / what percentages are formally protected locally and in the province) According to Mucina and Rutherford, the Western Cape Biodiversity Spatial Plan (WCBSP 2017), the vegetation unit located on the property is Matjiesfontein Shale Renosterveld, a Least Threatened vegetation type.
+This unit is listed as a least threatened ecosystem in terms of the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) (NEM: BA).
+The site is located within a Category 1: Terrestrial Ecological Support Area (ESA1), which are areas that are not essential for meeting biodiversity targets, but that play an important role in supporting the functioning of PAs or CBAs, and are often vital for delivering ecosystem services.
+The objective is to maintain in a functional, near-natural state.
+Some habitat loss is acceptable, provided the underlying biodiversity objectives and ecological functioning are not compromised.
+Please refer to figure 6 to 9 and Appendix D for the Biodiversity Overlay Map.
+Approximately 7% of this vegetation type is conserved in the Anysberg Nature Reserve and private conservation areas such as Rooikrans.
+Approximately 9% is totally transformed (mainly through cultivation).

-Figure 6: SANBI BGIS: 2017 Western Cape Biodiversity Spatial Plan.
+Figure 7: SANBI BGIS: 2017 Western Cape Biodiversity Spatial Plan.
 The proposed site (red dot) is not located within a CBA. or ESA.
-However, the site is located within an Ecological Support Area 2 (Restore from plantation or high density IAP).
+However, the site is located within an ESA1.